-Selling custom apparel online is no longer just for big brands.
-Whether you’re a school looking to raise funds, a sports team trying to unify your look, or a creator building your brand, launching an online store has never been more accessible.
+If you’re looking to sell custom apparel online, you’re entering one of the fastest-growing opportunities for businesses, sports teams, nonprofits, and creators.
+Whether you want to sell branded merch, team apparel, or promotional wear, launching an online apparel store has never been more accessible.
 With the right tools and strategy, you can build a successful apparel shop that brings in revenue, builds community, and promotes your brand.

 In this guide, we’ll walk you through the key steps: choosing the right products, understanding print methods, setting up your online store, marketing effectively, and planning for fulfillment.
 Let’s get started.